Skip to Content

 Wooden boardwalk leading to lower observation deck

-Straight after the metal tunnel that looks like an art installation, you will enter a wooden footbridge that crosses over the top of two enormous water pipes and power house.
+Straight after the metal tunnel (which looked like an art installation), we began walking on a wooden footbridge that crossed over the top of two enormous water pipes and a power house.

 Snoqualmie Falls and river as seen from lower observation deck in fall

-Lower observation deck view up the river to Snoqualmie Falls
+Lower observation deck view up the river to the waterfall

-Within a minute you will be able to see the waterfall.
-You will also see how small the lower observation deck area is compared to the amount of people who want a clear view or photos of themselves.
+Within a minute we could see the waterfall in the distance.
+The lower observation deck area was surprisingly small and tight for the amount of people who wanted a clear view of the waterfall or to photos of themselves.

 Snoqualmie Falls is clearly visible through two thin tree trunks which frame the waterfall nicely.
-People walk closer to the fall in winter when the waterfall is frozen, but it is not accessible any other time of year.
+It’s possible to walk closer to the waterfall in winter when it’s frozen, but it’s not accessible any other time of year so we turned back from the boardwalk and walked back to the free parking lot at Upper Falls.

 Best Time To Visit Snoqualmie Falls

-Spring and fall are the two best seasons to visit Snoqualmie Falls.
-In spring you will benefit from seeing the waterfall at its most intense and powerful, whereas in fall you will be able to enjoy stunning autumnal foliage surrounding the waterfall.
+We think spring and fall are the two best seasons to visit Snoqualmie Falls.
+In spring you’ll benefit from seeing the waterfall at its most intense and powerful, whereas in fall you’ll be able to enjoy stunning autumnal foliage surrounding the waterfall.
+It’s also quieter in both spring and fall when compared to summer.

 Here’s what you can expect in each season: